anaxios/playlist/README.md

 Playlist is very simple and folder based.
 It uses yt-dlp and VLC to download and play videos.
-A playlist is essential all the playable files in the current working directory with the specified format below.
+A playlist is essentially all the playable files in the current working directory with the specified metadata prepended to the file name.
 A playable file is any file VLC can play.
-All the metadata is stored in the file name.
+All the metadata is stored in the file name except for the playlist link.
 It has the format:

 ```